Sujata-1231/javascript-polyfills/AtMethod/readme.md

 ## At method

-- It takes a single index (number) as its argument
+- It takes a single index (number) as its argument.
+- If returning nothing, it will be undefined.